 Borrowing costs are interest and other costs incurred in connection with the borrowing of funds.
 Interest expense is calculated using the effective interest method.
-Borrowing costs are recognised as an expense in the period in which they are incurred except that borrowing costs that are directly attributable to the acquisition, construction or production of a qualifying asset that necessarily take a substantial period of time to get ready for their intended use or sale are capitalised as part of the cost of that asset until substantially all the activities necessary to prepare the qualifying asset for its intended use or sale are complete.
+Borrowing costs are recognised as an expense in the period in which they are incurred.

 Foreign currency transactions